aaronjamesyoung/ajy-digitalgarden/src/site/notes/Running Gear.md

 * **Goodr Sunglasses** - If the question is running sunglasses, the answer is Goodr.
 * **Garmin Forerunner 245** - No music
 * **Biolite 330 Headlamp** - I like this - it's comfortable and plenty bright - but the battery life has decreased over time, and the red light went out.
+* **Rovyvon Aurora A5x Flashlight** - It can clip to my hat brim and it's good to carry as a "just in case" light.
 * **Aonijie 500ml soft water flasks** - I carry two of these on my pack.
 I don't like water bladders.
-Would prefer wide-mouth or flip-top flasks (also would like compatibility with Salomon XA filter)
+Would prefer wide-mouth or flip-top flask
-* **Katadyn BeFree filter + Hydrapak Seeker 2L reservoir** - For long days I carry a filter and compatible reservoir in the stretchy back pocket of my pack.
+* **Hydrapak filter + Hydrapak Seeker 2L reservoir** - For long days I carry a filter and compatible reservoir in the stretchy back pocket of my pack.
 * [[First Aid Kit\|First Aid Kit]]
 * **Garmin Inreach Mini** - first generation
 * Other random stuff - Phone, TP & wipes, etc.